 Many shopping centres can also be found in Chinatown.
 Some of the more significant ones worth visiting include Chinatown Point, People’s Park Complex and the Chinatown Complex, which was built in 1972 and replaced the death houses that used to line Sago Lane.
 These malls not only sell a wide selection of Chinese products but also offer affordable electronic goods, textiles and discounted cosmetics and clothes.

-If you’re keen on the latest trends in fashion, don’t miss Ann Siang Road and Club Street, where you can explore chic local boutiques such as Asylum and egg3.
+If you’re keen on unique curios and interesting souvenirs, don’t miss Ann Siang Road and Club Street, where you can explore chic local boutiques such as The Little Drom Store and egg3.
 For a shopping experience that blends traditional Chinese heritage with contemporary offerings, the Chinatown stretch is a must-visit on your trip to Singapore.